fsuri/Pequin-Artifact/README.md

 ## Installing Dependencies (Skip if using Cloudlab control machine using supplied images) <a name="installing"></a>

 The high-level requirements for compiling Basil and the baselines are:
-- Operating System: Ubuntu 18.04 LTS, Bionic
+- Operating System: Ubuntu 20.04 LTS, Focal
-   - We recommend running on Ubuntu 18.04 LTS, Bionic, as a) binaries were built and run on this operating system, and b) our supplied images use Ubuntu 18.04 LTS.    - If you cannot do this locally, consider using a CloudLab controller machine - see section "Setting up CloudLab".
+   - We recommend running on Ubuntu 20.04 LTS, Focal, as a) the binaries of our experimental evaluation were built and run on this operating system, and b) our supplied images use Ubuntu 20.04 LTS.    - If you cannot do this locally, consider using a CloudLab controller machine - see section "Setting up CloudLab".
+   - Prior Basil builds used Ubuntu 18.04 (Bionic) and should have remained backwards compatbile.
    <!-- You may try to use Ubuntu 20.04.2 LTS instead of 18.04 LTS.
 However, we do not guarantee a fully documented install process, nor precise repicability of our results.
 Note, that using Ubuntu 20.04.2 LTS locally (or as control machine) to generate and upload binaries may *not* be compatible with running Cloudlab machines using our cloud lab images (as they use 18.04 LTS(.
 In order to use Ubuntu 20.04.2 LTS you may have to manually create new disk images for CloudLab instead of using our supplied images for 18.04 LTS to guarantee library compatibility. -->
    <!-- You may try to run on Mac, which has worked for us in the past, but is not documented in the following ReadMe and may not easily be trouble-shooted by us. -->